Grindlewalt/Grindlewalt/README.md

     Reading    ...

   This is the only section that dates quickly.
-Either commit to updating it every month or two, or cut it.
-A "Currently" block that hasn't moved in a year is worse than no block, because it quietly tells people you stopped.
+Either commit to updating it every month or two, or cut it entirely.
+A "Currently" block that has not moved in a year is worse than no block, because it quietly says you stopped.

-  Candidates: the Jarvis rebuild, OWASP Top 10 for Agentic Applications, the homelab stack, whatever the current FRC season demands.
 -->

 ---